Groestlcoin/build-bip39/README.md

 # BIP39 Mnemonic Builder

-This tool allows you to generate and customize BIP39 mnemonic seed phrases used for creating and/or recovering a Bitcoin deterministic wallet.
+This tool allows you to generate and customize BIP39 mnemonic seed phrases used for creating and/or recovering a Groestlcoin deterministic wallet.

 ## Background